Skip to content

 File Name as Title

-Most code should include a sample file name so that we give the reader not only copy-pastable code, but also provide the file into which that code should be pasted.
+Most code should include a sample file name.
+This gives the reader not only copy-pastable code, but also tells them where that code should be pasted.

 For code in the Astro docs repo, include a title attribute with quotation marks around the filename: